Mark Edward: Early life

 Edward became interested in magic through his maternal grandfather George Schaeffer, who was a card player and amateur magician.
 Edward became his test subject for many close-up magic routines.
 By 11 he was performing magic shows for school, friends and family events.

-From the ages of 14 to 18, Edward was involved in music in various Dada and performance art bands in and around South Los Angeles, including "ZaSu Pits and the Enema Dog Review – Featuring a Walk in the Closet", "Rat Salad" and "The Techno-Cats" (which later splintered into The Brainiacs, The Suburbs and Suburban Lawns).
+From the ages of 14 to 18, Edward was involved in music in various Dada and performance art bands in and around South Los Angeles, including "ZaSu Pitts and the Enema Dog Review – Featuring a Walk in the Closet", "Rat Salad" and "The Techno-Cats" (which later splintered into The Brainiacs, The Suburbs and Suburban Lawns).
 During a punk concert at LA's "Brave Dog" club where he was performing in the power trio Steak Sinatra, he was hit in the head with a half-full beer bottle at which point he decided to pursue a solo career in magic.

 During this time, Edward was also studying post-studio, performance and conceptual art with mentor John Baldessari at CalArts.
 Baldessari greatly influenced his later work in magic and mentalism.
 These influences led to performances of juggling, fire-eating and magic in public places such as local laundromats and DMV waiting areas.

 Finding he was near starvation as an artist and realizing he could return to his magic roots and make money, in 1974, Edward formed a street magic group with several other CalArts performance and theater arts majors.
 After working several years as a street magician at Magic Mountain and in sales at Hollywood Magic Company, he decided it was time to audition as a performing member of Hollywood's Magic Castle.

 In 1975, when Edward became a performer at the Castle, famed magician of television's "Magic Land of Alakazam" Mark Wilson was on the Board of Directors.
 The younger Mark Wilson was advised if he wanted to perform he needed to change his name, which he did, deciding to use his middle name as his last name.

 Bored with standard magic, Edward decided to pursue his interest in psychic and educated animal acts, studying under Ralph Helfer and later Ray Berwick at Universal Studios's Animal Actors Stage.
 This training led to his later performances with "Jim, Emperor of All Dogs" in a levitating dog act.
 According to the "Los Angeles Parkside Journal" Edward is quoted as saying, "My favorite kind of act is 'mental' magic".

 In 1985 Edward took the job of Associate Resident Medium at the Magic Castle in The Houdini Séance Room.
 As his séance work progressed he became more involved with the skeptical movement.
 In 1991 he met Michael Shermer and began giving lectures on psychic matters to the Skeptics Society.
 The next year he accepted a position on the Editorial Board of Skeptic magazine.
 In 1998 he became a member of the Psychic Entertainers Association.
 He left the Magic Castle in 1999, after 25 years, 14 of which were spent in The Houdini Séance Room.